-- Privacy: for whatever reason, you might prefer to bank (more or less) anonymously.
-Perhaps you just won the lottery, and you’ve heard horror stories about winners getting hounded by long-lost acquaintances and con artists.
-Or you might be a public figure (whether you're a global celebrity or a local personality), and you don't like the idea of everybody knowing your business.
+For whatever reason, you might prefer to bank (more or less) anonymously.
+Perhaps you just won the lottery, and you’ve heard horror stories about winners getting hounded by long-lost acquaintances and con-artists.

-One approach is to create an entity that owns your assets.
-For example, a trust or limited liability company (LLC) can hold assets like cash, automobiles, real estate, and business interests.
-Those entities can also make payments—without your name being directly linked to the payments.
+Another approach is to create an entity that owns your assets.
+For example, a trust can hold assets like cash, automobiles, real estate, and business interests.
+Trusts can also make payments—without your name being directly linked to the payments.

-Somebody will know that you are linked to the entity, but you can choose who those people (or organizations) are.
-To use a simple example, the bank will need to know who you are if you want to make deposits and withdrawals using the entity's account.
+Someone will know that you are linked to the entity, but you can choose who those people (or organizations) are.
+For example, a bank would need to know who you are if you want to make deposits and withdrawals using the entity's account.